Elimination of angular dependency in the quantum three-body problem made easy: Introduction

-The structure of the current paper is as follows.
-Section~\ref{sec:prel} presents a self-contained elementary-level exposition of quantum mechanical preliminaries required to develop a fundamental understanding of the process of angular momentum elimination in the nonrelativistic three-body problem.
-The derivation of the RSE, naturally following from the preceding preliminaries, is given in Section~\ref{method}, together with pedagogically-oriented explicit explanations of the results for several low values of $L$.
-The numerical estimates of accurate nonrelativistic energy levels for selected low-lying angular momentum states of helium with the natural and unnatural parity, included here to illustrate the correctness of the derived formalism, are presented in Section~\ref{numerical}.
-The concluding remarks are given in Section~\ref{conc}.
+The paper is organized as follows.
+Sec.~\ref{sec:prel} provides the mathematical and quantum-mechanical preliminaries required to eliminate the rotational degrees of freedom in the nonrelativistic treatment of the three-body problem.
+Section~\ref{method} details the derivation of the RSE, illustrated by the applications of the resulting formalism for several low values of $L$.
+To validate the derived formalism, Sec.~\ref{numerical} presents accurate numerical evaluations of nonrelativistic energy levels for selected low-lying states of helium with both natural and unnatural parity.
+Finally, Sec.~\ref{conc} provides concluding remarks.
+Readers interested in the numerical and analytical treatment of the exact wave functions of three-body systems may skip the preliminaries and derivation details and proceed directly to Sec.~\ref{method}, where Eqs.~(\ref{hamtme}) and~(\ref{rrse}) constitute the required formal basis for those tasks.